Steffen Lie Skålevik

-Steffen Lie Skålevik (born 31 January 1993) is a Norwegian football player who currently plays for Sogndal, on loan from Sarpsborg 08.
+Steffen Lie Skålevik (born 31 January 1993) is a Norwegian football player who currently plays for Åsane.
+He is also known as «Skårevik».

 Career

 Early years

-Lie Skålevik grew up in Sotra outside of Bergen and climbed up the ranks of his local club, Sotra SK, before he was picked up by SK Brann's youth academy in 2012, 19 years old.
+Lie Skålevik grew up in Sotra outside of Bergen and climbed up the ranks of his local club, Sotra SK, before he was picked up by SK Brann's youth academy in 2012, at 19 years old.
 He played 36 games and scored 13 goals for SK Brann 2 in the Norwegian 2. divisjon (third tier) before leaving to Nest-Sotra in the same division.

 Nest-Sotra

 Lie Skålevik became an important player for the Nest-Sotra side who went on to win their division and a promotion to the Norwegian First Division.
 The following season in 2014 he kept impressing and played an important role in avoiding relegation, scoring 12 goals in 29 games.
 In 2015, he really started showing his eye for goal, scoring 10 goals in 18 matches, before he was sold to SK Brann halfways into the season.